mhorpheus/test/DFIR-Hotline.md

 ### Determining Geography Owning the Incident
 It is the responsibility of the on-call staff to determine which region should lead an engagement, with guidance and input from regional management if required.
 Beyond standard allocation rule based on time zone and team members availability, the following factors should be taken into consideration:
-- Where is the client physically located and is there a potential requirement for X-Force IR staff presence on client premises?
+- Where is the client physically located and is there a potential requirement for XFIR staff presence on client premises?
 - What is incident location (may not be same as main client location).
 - Is there a specific language requirement (i.e. the client only speaks Spanish).
 - Are there potential data handling considerations such as: GDPR, country laws that would dictate data is only viewable by a specific country citizen?
-- Is the client requesting specific X-Force IR staff from a designated region due to relationship or account management responsibilities?
+- Is the client requesting specific XFIR staff from a designated region due to relationship or account management responsibilities?
 - Are there any client specific requirements documents in the Notes filed in client record in Resilient?

 If it was decided that incident should be owned by another Geography (either by on-call person, or Engagement Lead) – a hand over process described below should be followed.

-During whole lifecycle of incident, a primary person responsible for incident must be indicated via the “Members” – “Owner/Account manager” field within Resilient.
+During whole life-cycle of incident, a primary person responsible for incident must be indicated via the “Members” – “Owner/Account manager” field within Resilient.
 After the initial call this would be on-call person.
 Later this would be a person dealing with a triage or lead IR Analyst.

 ### Incident Hand-Over to Another Geography
 Usage of a single point for Incident Intake, may cause the need to hand over newly created incident to another Geography.
 Examples where this may be the case include: